Headings

 ## Lists

-To customize your list styles, you may add customization commands for the list color, bullet-character, and alignment.
+To customize your list styles, you may add customization commands for the list color, bullet-character, alignment and ordered and unordered bullet indent.

 ```